rjsalamanca/ppl-tracker/README.md

    [X] Current Routine Yesterday/Today/Tomorrow before date start [] Closing Modals is sometimes a bit too fast.
-[X] Error handling for routine weight (should be a number)
+[X] Error handling for routine weight (should be a number) [X] Accepts Number
+   [X] Breaks on first value not a number
+[] Ability to create a routine without sets

 ************
 * STYLING: *